kahshiuhtang/Chess/src/main/python/README.md

 * CheckMate
   * You are in check
   * All valid squares are covered
-  * Every Piece that can block is pinned
+  * Every Piece that can block is pinned and cannot take pinned piece
   * Cant take the attacking piece
 * Things to handle:
   * Promotion